mt5225/uDCV_admin_guide_en/docs/source/misc.rst

 Advance UI Settings
 ===================

-uDCV 3D scene UI can be customized to meet different user scenario under **Preference** tab, please contact uinnova or your sale representative for further details.
+uDCV 3D scene UI can be customized under **Preference** tab, please contact uinnova or your sale representative for further details.